 This course continues skill development in providing an oral prophylaxis.
 Emphasis is placed on treatment of patients with early periodontal disease and subgingival deposits.
-Upon
+Upon completion, students should be able to assess these patients' needs and complete the necessary dental hygiene treatment.

-DEN 220 Dental Hygiene Theory III 2 0 0 2 Prerequisites: DEN 140 Corequisites: DEN 221
+DEN 220 Dental Hygiene Theory III 2 2